Nine-pin bowling: Equipment

 The nine pins are placed in a square shape whose diagonal coincides with the axis of the lane.
 In modern systems the pins are reset by a pinsetter which lifts up the pins, each connected by a string on top, and lowers them back into the square shape for the next throw.
 The pins usually have a weight of approximately 1.3 kg.

 The ball is 16 cm in diameter and weighs approximately 2.85 kg.
 (For younger or novice players, the ball is 14 cm and weighs 1.9 kg.)
-Unlike the ball used for ten-pin bowling, but like the ones used for other "small-ball" forms of bowling such as five-pin bowling, candlepin and duckpin, the nine-pin ball has no finger holes, although there are also special balls with two finger holes designed for novice and amateur players.
+Unlike the ball used for ten-pin bowling, but like the ones used for other "small-ball" forms of bowling such as five-pin, candlepin and duckpin, the nine-pin ball has no finger holes, although there are also special balls with two finger holes designed for novice and amateur players.

 Scoring

 The game is played by taking 120 throws across four lanes.
 Each player takes 30 throws on each lane.
 The pins are reset after each throw for the first 15 throws, while the pins are reset on the next 15 throws only after all the pins are knocked down (fallen pins remain out of play until no pins are left).
 After 30 throws are completed at each lane, players shift to the next lane to the right (except for the player in fourth lane, who moves to the first lane) until the match is over.
 Pins are added up for each throw.

 Matches may be played by individual players, where the overall winner is the player with the most pins after all lanes are played, or in a team format.

 Teams are composed of six players, with four players starting the match and two substitutions allowed.
 Players compete against each other for team points.
-A player who knocks down more pins on a lane gets one set point (each payer gets a half point for a draw).
+A player who knocks down more pins on a lane gets one set point (each player gets a half point for a draw).
 The player with more set points after all four lanes are played gets a team point.
 If they have two set points each after bowling in each of the four lanes, the player with the higher total number of pins gets the team point.
 If they have the same number of pins, each team gets one-half team point.
 Players then rotate which member of the opposing team they play against.
 The team with more team points after all opponent pairings have been completed wins the match.
 Matches can end in ties.

 League play is organized in many World Ninepin Bowling Association member countries, and national championships are held in many countries.